php-http/documentation/docs/message-factory.md

 ## Rationale

+While it should be possible to use every PSR-7 aware HTTP client with any RequestInterface implementation, creating the request objects will still tie an application to a specific implementation.
+In the case of reusable libraries, an application could end up installing several request implementations.
+The factories abstract away from this.

 The FIG was pretty straightforward by NOT putting any construction logic into PSR-7.
-However there is a need for that.
-This does not try to be the "de facto" way to do message construction, but tries to provide an easy way to construct messages by following already existing patterns.
+The `MessageFactory` aims to provide an easy way to construct messages by following already existing patterns.
 (For example: `MessageFactory` accepts parameters in the order they appear in a request/response: method, uri, protocol version, headers, body (in case of a request)).

 ## Usage